-The UNIVAC 4013 System Console, used in both 1100/20 and 1100/40 systems, consists of a Uniscope 100 CRT display, a typewriter-style keyboard and control panel, and a 30-cps incremental printer for hard-copy output.
-Up to five additional printers can be connected to the 1100/20 and 1100/40 consoles.
+CRT display, a typewriter-style keyboard and control panel, and a 30-cps incremental printer for hard-copy output.
+Up to five additional printers can be connected to a console.
 The CRT displays 16 lines of 64 characters each and uses a 7-bit ASCII character set.
 The System Console also includes a fault indicator, which indicates fault conditions in major system components, and an interface for the Total Remote Assistance Center (TRACE) remote diagnostic capability.
 An 1100/20 processor has one System Console and can have one auxiliary console.
+An 1100/80 processor can have any number required.